farhan-dqz/PublicBot/README.md

 - [@itacirgabral](https://github.com/itacirgabral) for helps
 - `Ikarus#7808 (Discord)` for helps
 - [@Unique_hunter](https://t.me/Unique_hunter) for helps and ideas
+-  [@phaticusthiccy](https://github.com/phaticusthiccy) for the bots mainframe
 - Translators

 ## License
 This project is protected by `GNU General Public Licence v3.0` license.
+Assign Credit to developers.Dont edit out the copyright messages!

 ### Disclaimer
 `WhatsApp` name, its variations and the logo are registered trademarks of Facebook.
 We have nothing to do with the registered trademark